deephaven/deephaven-core/py/embedded-server/README_PyPi.md

 # deephaven-server

-The Dockerless version of [deephaven-core](https://www.github.com/deephaven/deephaven-core).
+A Python-native way of launching [deephaven-core](https://www.github.com/deephaven/deephaven-core).

 Deephaven Community Core is a real-time, time-series, column-oriented analytics engine with relational database features.
 It is an open version of [Deephaven Enterprise](https://deephaven.io/enterprise/), which serves as the data backbone for prominent hedge funds, banks, and financial exchanges.

-`deephaven-server` enables users to run Deephaven Community Core without Docker.
+## Requirements

+Java 11+ is required for this module, and the `JAVA_HOME` environment variable must be set appropriately.

+This module also requires Python version 3.7 or newer.

 ## Setup

-Java 11+ is required for this module, and the `JAVA_HOME` environment variable must be set appropriately.
-Once that's done, you can use pip:

 ```shell
 pip3 install --upgrade pip setuptools wheel